 Well acted with a good mix of personalities I do feel the narrative suffers from characters that are a tad one dimensional throughout really only ever showing a single facet.
 The mad scientist, the relaxed Jamaican pilot, the alcoholic, the unquestioning always joking about soldiers; they never really display any real depth or complexity and this is most apparent with the megalomaniac racist misogynist Rhodes who throughout is almost too inhuman, desperate and evil to really come across as authentically plausible.

 Day of the Dead is widely regarded as the weakest of the three Dead films and this is probably accurate.
 The characters are a little one dimensional and the narrative predictable, but it still offers a good tight zombie cinematic experience full of wit and intelligence.
-Romero's zombies still show why they're the benchmark 25 years on, and with improved special effect techniques, inside and out, they've never looked so good.
-The action and pacing is faultless and whilst I have I no real complaints it just never quite reaches the heights of Romero's previous efforts, and if anything it's all a little safe and even dare say mundane.
-A solid Romero zombie film nonetheless, 7/10.
+Romero's zombies still show why they're the benchmark 25 years on, and with improved special effect techniques, inside and out, Day of the Dead probably stands out as the pinnacle his legacy.
+The action and pacing is faultless and whilst I have I no real complaints, to me, it just never quite reaches the heights of his previous efforts, and if anything the storty is perhaps all a little safe and even dare I say occasionally mundane.
+A Romero zombie classic nonetheless, 8/10.